tristanmckechnie/meta-heuristic-optimization/README.md

 - PBA2: multi-objective optimization, dominance based simulated anealling, with additional variations.
 - PBA3: Particle swarm optimization and multi-level optimization.
 Optimization of mathematical function with complex decision space(many local minima), and optimization of optimizer's hyperparameters.

-Have a look through these notebooks for some cool algorithms implemented from scratch.
-A showcase of my Python programming ability.